js-1608/JavaChattingApplication/README.md

 Server
 Client
 Server
-The server module of the application waits for the client to connect to it.
-Then if connection is granted a client interacts communicates and connects to the server, it can mutually communicate with the server.
+The server module of the application waits for the client to connect to it. is granted a client interacts communicates and connects to the server, it can mutually communicate with the server.
 The duty of the server is to let clients exchange the messages.
 Client